Mental Health Care for Youth in the USA

 The study, entitled “National Trends in the Mental Health Care of Children, Adolescents and Adults by Office-Based Physicians,” examined data for over 400,000 individuals from 1995 to 2010 and made the following conclusions:

-- Office Visits—Psychiatrists: For individuals under 20 years old, outpatient visits to office-based psychiatrists rose over 80 percent, from 2.8 to 5.1 per 100 individuals observed.
+- Psychiatrist Office Visits.
+For individuals under 20 years old, outpatient visits to office-based psychiatrists rose over 80 percent, from 2.8 to 5.1 per 100 individuals observed.

-- Office Visits—Psychotherapists: For individuals under 20 years old, outpatient visits to office-based psychotherapists rose from 2.2 to 3.2 per 100 individuals observed.
+- Psychotherapist Office Visits.
+For individuals under 20 years old, outpatient visits to office-based psychotherapists rose from 2.2 to 3.2 per 100 individuals observed.

-- Office Visits Resulting in Diagnosis: For individuals under 20 years old, outpatient office visits resulting in a mental disorder diagnosis rose almost 90 percent, from 7.8 to 15.1 per 100 individuals observed.
+- Visits Resulting in Diagnosis.
+For individuals under 20 years old, outpatient office visits resulting in a mental disorder diagnosis rose almost 90 percent.
+They went from 7.8 to 15.1 per 100 individuals observed.

-- Office Visits for Medication: For individuals under 20 years old, outpatient office visits for psychotropic medication rose over 100 percent, from 8.4 to 17.1 per 100 individuals observed.
+- Visits for Medication.
+For individuals under 20 years old, outpatient office visits for psychotropic medication rose over 100 percent.
+They went from 8.4 to 17.1 per 100 individuals observed.

-In contrast, the data for adults did not show similar increases in office visits to psychiatrists or for office visits resulting in diagnosis.
+In contrast, the data for adults did not show similar increases.
 In fact, office visits to psychotherapists for adults showed a slight decrease.
-However, when compared to youth, adult office visits for medication did show a similar increase of over 100 percent, from 30.8 to 65.9 for every 100 individuals observed.
+However, when compared to youth, adult office visits for medication did show a similar increase of over 100 percent.
+That’s a jump from 30.8 to 65.9 for every 100 individuals observed.